310-group8/USCDoorDrink_FrontEnd/README.md

    At anytime on the map, you can tap the floating button on bottom left, and select the button with ID card icon to go to the User Profile page.
 Please note that this requires logging in.

+   You can also view your spending history in a daily, weekly, and monthly basis by clicking the View button.

 #### 6. Current order status
    Customers can view their current order by tap the floating button on bottom left, and select the button with a glass icon.
+   You can click all the orders to see their details.

 #### 7. Recommendation
    To get today's recommended drink, tap the floating button on bottom left, and select the button with a thumb icon.